Best Things To Do In Arran – Explore Scotland In Miniature

 Don’t miss the Giants’ Graves

-One of the most popular sites on Arran are the Giants’ Graves.
+One of the most popular sites on Arran is the Giants’ Graves.
 These do take a bit of effort to visit.
 The graves aren’t the only thing worth seeing though and on the way you come across the beautiful double Glenashdale Waterfall.
 A viewing platform juts out to give you the best aspect of possibly the most stunning waterfall on Arran.

-Once you’ve dragged yourself away from the waterfall, it’s time for the Giants’ Graves themselves.
-These are actually the remains of two Neolithic chambered cairns.
-From their size, people can be forgiven for thinking these were burials for giants.
 We know very little about the societies that made these and the stones have been badly robbed over the years.
 Judging by the size of the original cairns and how prominent this hill at the south of Arran is, whoever was buried here must have been important.

 I’d strongly advise trying to get up here early in the morning while the sun is coming up.
 Not only does the light look great since you’re on the east of the island, but you should get the place to yourself.
 It’s an incredible place to just stand and imagine how things might have looked here around 6000 years ago.